Jawahar Tunnel: Current status

 Fuel-laden tankers and trucks carrying gas cylinders and other explosives material are not allowed in the new tunnel and have to still use the Jawahar Tunnel.
 Some vehicles from nearby villages and towns also use Jawahar tunnel.

 After renovation in 1997, the tunnel had a two-way ventilation system, pollution & temperature sensors, lighting system and with emergency phones for any assistance.
 In 2021, the Border Roads Organization decided to refurbish the strategically important tunnel and awarded a tender for INR 800 million but the contractor failed to do the work.
 A fresh tender will be called in mid-2023 to refurbish and upgrade the tunnel's ventilation and other systems and enhance and improve the tunnel's beauty and promote it as a tourist destination.

-Reduced, almost negligible, traffic through the Jawahar Tunnel had a very adverse effect on the local populace.
+The reduced traffic through the Jawahar Tunnel had a very adverse effect on the local populace.
 Hundreds of people, who were earning their livelihood from the shops and kiosks along both sides of Jawahar Tunnel became unemployed.
 Such people from lower Munda Kashmir to Shaitani Nallah, Chakoor Nallah, Nowgam, Thethar and Chereel in Banihal have pinned all their hopes on the project to beautify Jawahar Tunnel and develop the tunnel and Banihal Pass itself as tourist attractions to generate means of livelihood.